jrs-innovation-center/user-stories/my5/index.md

 ## View Categories

-As a user (visitor or user) I want to browse the lists by their list category such as:
+As a visitor or authenticated user, I want to browse the lists by their list category such as:

 - Music
 - Movies
 - Books
 - Top Relationship fails

-Once I select a category, I am directed to the **Lists** page where I see a list of lists.
+As a visitor or authenticated user, I am directed to the **Lists** page where I see a list of lists.
 How meta!

 ## Display Lists

-As a user, I want to view a list of all the lists for a specific category.
+As a visitor or authenticated user, I want to view a list of all the lists for a specific category.
 Each item in the list should display the following:

 - List Name (Ex: Top 5 Beatles Albums)
 - List Description (Ex: The definitive list of the best 5 Beatles Albums.
 Let the debate begin!)

 Once I select a list, I am directed to the **Lists Items** page.

+## Create List

+As a Creator, I want the ability to create a My 5 list including providing a name, category and description for a list, include the my 5 list items, as well as, a rank for each item.

 ## Create List Blog Post

-As a creator of a list, I want the ability to create a blog post in order to provide my thoughts on how I came up with the items on a given list.
+As a Creator, I want the ability to create and associate a blog post to a list in order to provide my thoughts on how I came up with the items on a given list.

 ## Create Blog Post comments

-As a user, I want the ability to comment on a given blog post.
+As an authenticated user, I want the ability to comment on a given blog post.

 ## Vote on Blog Post Comments

-As a user I want the ability to provide either an up vote (+1) or down vote (-1) for a given blog post comment.
+As an authenticated user who did not create a list, I want the ability to provide either an up vote (+1) or down vote (-1) for a given blog post comment.

 ## Display List Items

-As a user, I want to view all the list items for a specific list.
+As a user or visitor, I want to view all the list items for a specific list.
 Each item in the list should display the following:

 - List Item Name (Ex: Magical Mystery Tour)
 - List Item Creator Rank